Key facts

 - A person can have an STI without having obvious symptoms of disease.

-- Common symptoms of STIs include vaginal discharge, urethral discharge or burning in men, genital ulcers, and abdominal pain.
+- Common symptoms include vaginal discharge, urethral discharge or burning in men, genital ulcers, and abdominal pain.

-- Other symptoms include pain when peeing, lumps or skin growths around the genitals or anus and a rash or itchy genitals or anus.
+- Other symptoms include pain when urinating, lumps or skin growths around the genitals or anus, and a rash or itchy genitals or anus.

 Treatment